-Chromebooks:
+Laptops:

-The Sound School offers a chromebook to each student for use in their four years here.
+The Sound School offers a laptop to each student for use in their four years here.
 We believe that access to and facility with technology is essential to success in high school and beyond.
-Although nothing can replace person-to-person interaction, we strive to provide our students with the technological skills and tools they need to learn.
+Although nothing can replace personto-person interaction, we strive to provide our students with the technological skills and tools they need to learn.

-The Chromebooks are valued at approximately \$230 each.
 In the case of loss or damage, we will not be able to replace it right away, but will make every effort to do so, which may mean sharing the cost with the family.
-This Chromebook, along with the charger, is the student's responsibility and while sturdy, we recommend purchasing a case to protect it.
+This laptop, along with the charger, is the student's responsibility and while sturdy, we recommend purchasing a case to protect it.

-Each Chromebook has been etched with a number identifying it as the student's.
-When students sign for their Chromebook, we will keep a record so that if one is found we will know to whom it belongs.
-When using

-Chromebooks, students must abide by the District Acceptable Use Policy signed at the beginning of the school year.
+Each laptop has been etched with a number identifying it as the student's.
+When students sign for their laptop, we will keep a record so that if one is found we will know to whom it belongs.
+When using laptops, students must abide by the District Acceptable Use Policy signed at the beginning of the school year.